How to get the most out of the WhatsApp newsletter: everything you need to know

-After shutting down its broadcasting messages for businesses in 2019, WhatsApp re-launched their bulk message feature in June of 2021—and has added new features and regulations since.
-We sum up everything you need to know about the WhatsApp newsletter, and show you the possibilities the bulk messages offer, and how businesses are successfully sending newsletters.
+After shutting down its broadcasting messages for businesses in 2019, WhatsApp re-launched their bulk message feature in June of 2021 — and has added new features and regulations since.
+We sum up everything you need to know about the WhatsApp newsletter, show you the possibilities it offers, and how businesses are successfully sending newsletters.

 The WhatsApp newsletter has had a tumultous history.
 It has not only gone through several name changes, like broadcasting messages to newsletter to marketing notifications, but also through a lot of internal changes.

 Technically, in the early days of the WhatsApp newsletter, WhatsApp never officially allowed businesses to send out bulk messages to their customers with the app.
 Consequently, the feature was shut down in 2019, and WhatsApp threatened with legal consequences, if businesses were to still send out newsletters.
 The main reason WhatsApp gave for this was to protect its users from spam, and that it wanted to re-focus on personalized one-on-one messages.

 However, in 2021, WhatsApp decided to resurrect the newsletter — with some changes and under new conditions.
 We explain how the new and reformed WhatsApp newsletter works, what benefits newsletters can have for your business, and we’ll show you examples of businesses that have been using the feature very successfully.

 Topics of this article